Ber666/RAP/README.md

 # Requirements

 - Our experiments are conducted with LLaMA-33B, which takes at least 4 GPUs of 24GB memory each.
-The code also supports smaller LLaMA models, but other LLMs (e.g. those from Huggingface) are not tested.
+The code also supports smaller LLaMA models, but other LLMs (e.g. those from Hugging Face) are not tested.

 - All required packages for [LLaMA official repo](https://github.com/facebookresearch/llama).